PHP/MySQL – correct use of INSERT query

 The unspecified columns will take default value, defined when appending the new column.

-7 thoughts on “PHP/MySQL – correct use of INSERT query”
+7 responses to “PHP/MySQL – correct use of INSERT query”

 Nu sunt atat de tehnica, insa faptul ca exista un blog care sa lamureasca si astfel de probleme e imbucurator.